 These trends point directly to what your website now needs to do.
 A site that loads slowly, breaks on mobile, or buries its wine club signup behind three clicks is losing measurable revenue.

-This checklist moves through each layer of a high-performing winery website from the technical to the transactional, grounded in current DTC data.
+This winery website design checklist covers each layer of a high-performing winery website from the technical to the transactional, grounded in current DTC data.

 1. Mobile UX

 Google completed its full transition to mobile-first indexing in July 2024, meaning your mobile experience is now what determines search rankings, not your desktop version.
-With more than half of winery DTC purchases completed on a phone, mobile friction is revenue left behind.
+With more than half of winery DTC purchases completed on a phone, mobile friction directly reduces winery revenue, making winery mobile UX one of the highest-priority items on this checklist.

 2. Core Web Vitals and Page Speed